 - If you are using your own Duty Deferment Account, the charge is applied and taken by HMRC via direct debit

-- Please ensure that the XI EORI and DDA authorisation(s) references reported in your Company Profile are valid, compatible, and updated as per regulation requirements
+- The XI EORI and DDA authorisation(s) references reported in your Company Profile need to be valid, compatible, and updated as per regulation requirements

 - If you move goods frequently, consider applying for a Duty Deferment Account and customs comprehensive guarantee, if required